gyanendrol9/context-aware_table_extraction/README.md

     2. **TrOCR-ctx:** Extracts text from the identified cells, improving accuracy through a context-aware approach.
     3. **Reconstruction:** Aligns the extracted text with the table structure to produce the final tabular data in structured formats such as CSV or JSON.

-    Once trained, these components can be seamlessly integrated to provide an end-to-end solution for digitizing historical tabular data.

     > Step 1: Train the TSR Model
     Table Structure Recognition (TSR) identifies and reconstructs the table layout, including table boundaries, cell boundaries, and relationships between rows and columns.